homicidewatch/table-masher/NOTES.md

 (I'm suddenly wishing I had a better handle on CouchDB.)

-Another alternative: TableSetter (which TableFu was originally built for) has no concept of persistence.
+Another alternative: TableSetter (which TableFu was originally built for) has no real concept of persistence.
 Metadata is stored in YAML files and data is parsed into TableFu objects every time.
 We could just swap YAML for a (simplified) database model and use Redis to store blobs of data, with storage/retrieval methods on the Django model.
+Or CSVs could stay in the filesystem (or on the web) with data lazy-loaded when called for.

+Where I'm going with this (while something else is installing):

+I want a reporter to be able to upload a cleaned/refined data set and quickly compare values in another set.
+Over time, reporters will add new tables and find new comparisons.
+So, if I had a bunch of population and health records in different spreadsheets.
+I could copy columns between Excel projects or keep a master Google Doc.
+Or I could upload each sheet as I get it to TableMasher, and compare it with spreadsheets another reporter has uploaded.

+Wild-eyed alternative: What I'd really like is a command-line-like interface on the web, where data is filtered and transformed live, with results displayed below.
+A [CouchApp](http://couchapp.org) might be the way to do this, with a [CoffeeScript](http://coffeescript.org) DSL for filtering.
+Not something I'm likely to get done in a week, though.